HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 }}

 <!-- markdownlint-disable-next-line MD051 -->
-As `llms.txt` is relatively new, we observe very limited current usage of `llms.txt` on the web.
+As `llms.txt` is relatively new, we observed very limited current usage on the web.
 Across desktop pages, 2.13% exhibit valid `llms.txt` entries, while 97.87% show no evidence of LLM-specific policies.
-Mobile showed a similar pattern, with 2.10% of pages containing valid entries and 97.90% lacking them (see [Figure 12](#fig-12)).
+Mobile showed a similar pattern, with 2.10% of pages containing valid entries and 97.90% lacking them (see [Figure 7.12](#fig-12)).

 The overwhelming majority of sites therefore do not yet articulate explicit AI-access preferences via `llms.txt`.
-Where present, `llms.txt` primarily indicates that early adopters may be experimenting with facilitating AI-driven discoverability of the website or offered services via agentic use-cases or generative AI optimization.
+Where present, `llms.txt` primarily indicates that early adopters may be experimenting with facilitating AI-driven discoverability of the website or offered services via agentic use-cases or Generative AI optimization.

 ## AI fingerprints

-Services such as ChatGPT, Gemini, and Copilot are already widely used.
+Services such as <a hreflang="en" href="https://chatgpt.com/">OpenAI ChatGPT</a>, <a hreflang="en" href="https://gemini.google.com/">Google Gemini</a>, and <a hreflang="en" href="https://www.copilot.com/">Microsoft Copilot</a> are already widely used.
 Increasingly, content is being written with the assistance of AI.
 This section analyzes the impact of Generative AI on web content and source code.

-### Lexical overrepresentation
+### Lexical overrepresentation: AI colors

 Models can tend to overrepresent certain words, which then serve as an AI fingerprint.
-Researchers at Florida State University compared research papers published on PubMed between 2020 and 2024. <a hreflang="en" href="https://aclanthology.org/2025.coling-main.426.pdf">Their analysis</a> revealed a staggering 6,697.14% increase in the use of the word "delves."
-The other conjugations of the word "delve" also increased significantly.
+Researchers at Florida State University compared research papers published on PubMed between 2020 and 2024. <a hreflang="en" href="https://aclanthology.org/2025.coling-main.426.pdf">Their analysis</a> revealed a staggering 6,697% increase in the use of the word "delves."
+The other conjugations of the verb "delve" also increased significantly.
 While those kinds of indicators should never be used to classify individual cases as AI-generated, they are still useful for understanding the trend of adoption.
 In this part of the chapter, we will delve into ;) common patterns used by LLM to generate Websites.

 {{ figure_markup(
-  content="6,697.14%",
+  content="6,697%",
   caption="Usage increase of the word \"delves\" in research papers published on PubMed.", classes="big-number",
 ) }}

 The first indicator that comes to mind is the use of purple and gradients, often referred to as "the AI <a hreflang="en" href="https://ai-engineering-trend.medium.com/the-mystery-behind-ais-purple-problem-revealed-0234afdb292e">Purple Problem</a>."
 It describes the tendency of common LLMs to use a lot of purple when generating websites.
-Adam Wathan, creator of the widely adopted CSS framework Tailwind, explains in an interview that this may be because the Tailwind team used a lot of purple in their documentation and examples shortly before the first major crawls from AI labs began harvesting the internet.
+Adam Wathan, creator of the widely adopted CSS framework <a hreflang="en" href="https://tailwindcss.com/">Tailwind</a>, explains <a hreflang="en" href="https://youtu.be/AG_791Y-vs4?t=86">in an interview</a> that this may be because the Tailwind team used a lot of purple in their documentation and examples shortly before the first major crawls from AI labs began harvesting the internet.
 They did so to capture design trends of early 2020; a purple website a few years ago was as common as black in today's web design.
 However, LLMs do not seem to have noticed the more recent changes in design trends.

 To quantify the "AI Purple" aesthetic, we analyzed the CSS (responsible for website styling) of all root pages in our dataset from the years following the adoption of ChatGPT.
-We tracked the presence of the well-known indigo color (`#6366f1`), the use of gradients, and other colors associated with AI-generated websites.
+We tracked the presence of the well-known `indigo-500` color (`#6366f1`), the use of gradients, and other colors associated with AI-generated websites.

 <!-- markdownlint-disable-next-line MD051 -->
 Since Tailwind is the framework of choice for LLMs like Claude, Gemini, and the OpenAI models, we specifically examined the percentage of Tailwind websites using these indicators.
 Tailwind web pages were identified using a <a hreflang="en" href="https://github.com/HTTPArchive/wappalyzer">Wappalyzer fork</a> from the HTTP Archive.
-Surprisingly, there was no noticeable surge in websites using either `indigo-500` or the other two commonly mentioned AI colors (`#8b5cf6` violet and `#a855f7` purple), as demonstrated by [Figure 14](#fig-14).
+Surprisingly, there was no noticeable surge in websites using either `indigo-500` or the other two commonly mentioned AI colors (`#8b5cf6` violet and `#a855f7` purple), as demonstrated by [Figure 7.14](#fig-14).

 {{ figure_markup(
   image="genai-ai-colors-tailwind.png",